workflow4metabolomics/workflow4metabolomics/README.md

 ### Using Planemo to validate a tool

+[Planemo](https://github.com/galaxyproject/planemo) is part of the Galaxy project, and is made for easing the development and testing of Galaxy tools.
+A [documentation](http://planemo.readthedocs.org/en/latest/index.html) is available, so we will give here only the basic knowledge.
+A [French course (slides)](http://www.france-bioinformatique.fr/sites/default/files/gd2015-planemo-1.0_0.pdf) given at the Galaxy Day (Nov.
+11 2015) is also available.

 We suppose you have a tool repository with the following files:
 	mytool.xml
 	mytool-script